phthom/icp312/7-NFS.md

 /data remoteip(rw,async,no_root_squash)
 ```

-Where /data is your shared directory and remoteip is the ip address of your kubernetes node.
-You need to add all the ip caddresses (and options) for each member of the cluster in a **row**.
+Where /data is your shared directory and remoteip is the ip address of your kubernetes nodes.
+You need to add all the ip addresses (and options) for **all members (nodes)** of the cluster in a **row**.

 For example :